droe-lang/droe-lang.github.io/src/guide/basics.md

   url: /guide/types/
 ---

-Roelang's syntax is designed to be readable and expressive, using natural language constructs that make code easy to understand and maintain.
+Roe's syntax is designed to be readable and expressive, using natural language constructs that make code easy to understand and maintain.

 ## Comments

-Roelang supports both single-line and multi-line comments:
+Roe supports both single-line and multi-line comments:

 ```roe
 // This is a single-line comment